Phil Klay

 Phil Klay (/ˈklei/ KLAY; born 1983) is an American writer.
 He won the National Book Award for fiction in 2014 for his first book-length publication, a collection of short stories, Redeployment.
 In 2014 the National Book Foundation named him a 5 under 35 honoree.
 His 2020 novel, Missionaries, was named as one of Barack Obama’s favorite books of the year as well as one of The Wall Street Journals Ten Best Books of the Year.

 Klay was a United States Marine Corps officer from 2005 to 2009.
 In addition to other projects, he currently teaches in the MFA writing program at Fairfield University.

+As of 17 September 2026, Phil Klay was selected as president of PEN America.

 Early life

 Klay grew up in Westchester, New York, the son of Marie-Therese F. Klay and William D. Klay.
 His family background included several examples of public service.
 His maternal grandfather was a career diplomat and his father a Peace Corps volunteer; for years his mother worked in international medical assistance.
 He attended Regis High School in New York City, graduating in 2001.